 Many UPS systems advertise this as a primary benefit but most every consumer grade UPS will be destroyed with an inbound strike.
 The printer will be protected but the voltage was just shunted to the ground.
 If there are any other unprotected devices on the circuit, they are toast.
 An isolation transformer can absorb up to 6000V @ 500A non-destructively.
 This means the printer is protected, so is your UPS and everything else down circuit.

 Standard UPS systems don’t do anything to impede surges below 300 watts.

+Ultimately having the best UPS for 3D printing is not life or death (like it is in some cases).
 We’ve worked with some of the biggest 3D printing manufacturers in the world to answer exactly that question.
 The answer is a UPS that has all of the above and is sized to handle both the inrush and sustained load of the printer.
 We’ve developed 3-phase solutions with voltage step-downs that accommodate the 400V input required by some German-based manufacturers.
 We’ve private labeled solutions for OEMs to market the UPS as a single “Power Protection Solution”.
 Whether you’re simple selling desktop 3D printers or large frame 3-phase 3D printers, we can help your team develop, field trial, market and sell a solution that will impress your customers.
 It’s what we do.
 Give us a shout and we’ll figure it out.